 • • •

 “Melissa Killeen does what hasn’t been done before: a thorough explanation of recovery coaching.
-This will be an indispensable resource for both the coach just starting out or the veteran.
+This will be an indispensable resource for both the coach just starting and the veteran.
 Well-researched, practical and very readable.”

 • • •

 “Hi Melissa.
-Just ordered 30 of your books for our winter term AD 107 Recovery Mentor class.
+Just ordered 30 of your books for our winter term AD 107 Recovery Mentor class at Portland, WA Community College.
 Thanks for writing this very helpful text.”

 • • •

-“I purchased your book, “Recovery Coaching,” through Amazon.
+“I purchased your book, ‘Recovery Coaching,’ through Amazon.
 I have just started reading it and was thrilled to see Oxford House mentioned a couple of times so far.
-I am the Regional Manager for Oxford House, Inc. and am now living in Corpus Christi, TX with my wife and youngest son.
+I am the Regional Manager for Oxford House, Inc., and am now living in Corpus Christi, TX, with my wife and youngest son.
 I am in long-term recovery (7 years) and have been employed by OHI since 2007.
-I spent three years as an outreach worker, I opened houses in my home state of Oklahoma.
-In 2010, I was promoted to regional manager am now solely a supervisor for ten outreach workers, three in OK and five in TX.
-The Department of State Health Services (DSHS) recently expanded the contract with OHI and we are on pace to open well over thirty houses this fiscal year.
-It is my hope that Texas will one day have over 600 houses to help people new in recovery seeking safety, support, structure, and sobriety.”
+I spent three years as an outreach worker, and I opened houses in my home state of Oklahoma.
+In 2010, I was promoted to regional manager and am now solely a supervisor for ten outreach workers, three in OK and five in TX.
+The Department of State Health Services (DSHS) recently expanded the contract with OHI, and we are on pace to open well over thirty houses this fiscal year.
+I hope that Texas will one day have over 600 houses to help people new in recovery seeking safety, support, structure, and sobriety.”

 • • •